vijilAI/docs/source/python-sdk/examples/rag.md

 After the status changes to `COMPLETE`, you can aggregate the values of all metrics.

-To do so, we first download all inputs, outputs, and metrics values.
+To do so, we first download all inputs, outputs, and metric values.

 ```python
 df = client.evaluations.describe(evaluation_id=evaluation["id"])